loreanvictor/tmplr/README.md

 <br>

-Making a reusable recipe is similar to making a template repository, with minor differences:
+Making a reusable recipe is similar to making a template repository, with following differences:

 - Your repository will be cloned to a temporary directory, not the root of the project.
 - This temporary directory will be removed when your recipe is finished running.

-This means you would need to intentionally copy any files to the project:
+👉 Copy any files you want to add to the project explicitly:

 ```yaml
 # inside some reusable recipe ...